Location Based Pay Template (FREE)

 ✅ I will pre-load location factors in the calculator for each of your locations based on what I see commonly used with my clients.

-Option 1 - Pay individuals at the local market rate
+Option 1️⃣ - Pay individuals at the local market rate using pure market data

-Employees receive their salary adjusted to the geographical area where they live.
+Employees receive their salary based on pure market date from the geographical area where they live.

 image